makerdao/community/governance/polls/Debt Ceiling Adjustment for MANA-A - November 2, 2020.md

 ---
 # Poll: Adjust the MANA-A Debt Ceiling - November 2, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Risk Domain Team.
-The community can vote in this poll to express support or opposition to adjusting the MANA-A Debt Ceiling from 1,000,000 to 250,000.
+The community can vote in this poll to express support or opposition to adjusting the MANA-A Debt Ceiling from 1,000,000 DAI to 250,000 DAI.

 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 2 at 16:00 UTC.